realm/SwiftLint/README.md

 SwiftLint can be used as a [command plugin](#swift-package-command-plugin) or a [build tool plugin](#swift-package-build-tool-plugins).

-Add the following to your `Package.swift` file:
+Add

 ```swift
 .package(url: "https://github.com/realm/SwiftLint.git", from: "<version>")
 ```

-Or to pin to an exact version:
+to your Package.swift file to consume the latest release of SwiftLint automatically or pin the dependency to a specific version:

 ```swift
 .package(url: "https://github.com/realm/SwiftLint.git", exact: "<version>")